HfMT-ZM4/symbolist-electron/readme.md

 ```

-## Score Format
+## File Format

-Score files load data into the editor view, and load tools and UI elements into the editor window.
-* `about`: description of the file
-* `name`: title
-* `tools`: see above
-* `palette`: see above
-* `score`: the top-level `symbol container` of the document
+Symbolist files are composed in the same way that the data model is stored.
+The top level symbol will be created in the `top-svg` symbol which is pre-defined in the `index.html` file.

-An example initialization config file:
+An example initialization config file might look like this:

 ```
 {
-    "about": "symbolist will read a json file to configure the palette setup", "name": "first layout",
+    "about" : "symbolist will read a json file to configure the palette setup, this can be used to dynamically change the application layout and tools", "id" : "Score",
-    "tools": [],
-    "palette": [],
+    "tools" : [],
+    "palette" : ["SubdivisionTool", "BasicSymbolGL"],
+    "class" : "RootSymbol",
-    "score": {
+    "contents": {
-        "id": "demo",
-        "class": "systemContainer",
+        "id" : "trio",
+        "class" : "SystemContainer",
         "x": 200,
         "y": 100,
-        "duration": 1,
+        "duration": 20,
         "time": 0,
-        "contents": {
+        "contents" : [{
-            "id": "oboe",
+            "id" : "oboe",
-            "class": "fiveLineStave",
+            "class" : "FiveLineStave",
-            "height": 100,
+            "height" : 100,
-            "lineSpacing": 10,
+            "lineSpacing" : 10,
-            "contents": [
+            "duration": 20,
+            "time": 0,
+            "contents" : []
+        },
         {
-                    "class": "fiveLineStaveEvent",
-                    "id": "note-1",
-                    "container": "oboe",
+            "id" : "bassoon",
+            "class" : "PartStave",
+            "height" : 100,
-                    "time": 0.034,
+            "time": 0,
-                    "midi": 72,
-                    "duration": 0.1
+            "duration": 20,
+            "contents" : []
         },
         {
-                    "class": "fiveLineStaveEvent",
-                    "id": "note-2",
-                    "container": "oboe",
+            "id" : "synth",
+            "class" : "PartStave",
+            "height" : 200,
-                    "time": 0.085,
+            "time": 0,
-                    "midi": 74,
-                    "duration": 0.1
+            "duration": 20,
-                }
-            ]
-        }
+            "contents" : []
+        }]
     }
 }
 ```

 ## Graphic Display Format